John McGrew: Career

 Previously, the studio's backgrounds had been considered to be somewhat unattractive by Jones, using a fairly mundane style with muted colors (which Jones disparagingly referred to as "shit-brindle").
 Under McGrew and his contemporary layout artists (including Thomas McKimson in Robert Clampett's unit, along with Owen Fitzgerald and then Hawley Pratt in Friz Freleng's unit), the animators pioneered a far more abstract method of drawing the backgrounds, which set them apart from competing studios such as Disney.

+Cartoons that McGrew designed in his abstract style include three 1942 Warner Bros. shorts directed by Jones: Conrad the Sailor with Daffy Duck, Case of the Missing Hare with Bugs Bunny, and one of Jones' most renowned works, The Dover Boys at Pimento University.
 While Jones's subsequent layout designers, Earl Klein and later Robert Gribbroek would return to a more normal style of background design, his most famous layout man, Maurice Noble took up an abstract style that in many ways resembled McGrew's earlier work.

-After leaving the studio, McGrew entered the Navy, and after the end of World War II, continued to work as an artist and occasional animator.
-However, McGrew's career in the United States was effectively ended when his former background painter, Gene Fleury testified to the House Un-American Activities Committee that he and his wife had seen several fellow artists, including McGrew when they were attending Communist Party meetings.
+In September 1942, McGrew left the Schlesinger studio and entered the Navy to fight in World War II.
+After the war, continued to work as an artist and occasional animator.
+However, McGrew's career in the United States was effectively ended when his former Schlesinger background painter, Gene Fleury, testified to the House Un-American Activities Committee that he and his wife, Bernyce Polifka - also a Schlesinger background artist - had seen several fellow artists, including McGrew when they were attending Communist Party meetings.
 While McGrew had not been an active member of several years, this was enough to get him added to the blacklist.

-In the wake of this, McGrew began touring Europe with his artwork, and eventually settled in France, where he would spend the rest of his life, painting and also giving concerts with the French cello player André Gonnet.
+In the wake of this, McGrew began touring Europe with his artwork.
+He eventually settled in France, where he would spend the rest of his life, painting and also giving concerts with his longtime companion, the French cello player André Gonnet.
 He was living in Le Bois d'Oingt, near Lyon, at the time of his death.